Ising Model Observables and Non-Backtracking Walks

 \item To study the weighted generating function of collections of loops, Section~\ref{sec:Loop-Weights} considers loops as curves in a surface $\surface$.
 Utilizing the turning number of a curve on a surface, the weight on collections of loops is factored into a sum of weights, each of which is multiplicative on collections of loops.

-\item The multiplicative weights obtained in the preceding step are well-suited to combinatorial analysis, and in Section~\ref{sec:TNB-Walks} the theory of heaps of pieces is used in combination with a loop-erasure argument to show that the generating function of multiplicatively weighted loops is equivalent to a sum of weighted generating functions of closed non-backtracking walks.
+\item The multiplicative weights obtained in the preceding step are well-suited to combinatorial analysis, and in Section~\ref{sec:TNB-Walks} the theory of heaps of pieces is used in combination with a loop-erasure argument to show that the generating function of multiplicatively weighted loops is equivalent to a sum of weighted generating functions of tail free walks.